eschulte/shit4climate/about.md

 [https://github.com/eschulte/shit4climate/issues][].

 If you'd like to suggest new content that's great!
-Please read our [CONTRIBUTING][] guidelines and then either open an issue or open a GitHub pull request directly adding your content to the site:
+Please read our [CONTRIBUTING][] guidelines and then either drop your suggestion/content into an issue or open a GitHub pull request directly adding your content to the site:
 [https://github.com/eschulte/shit4climate/pulls][].

 ## Citations

-The representative telephone data was taken from the following sources which are all doing a huge public service by collecting, curating, and publishing data on our governmental representatives:
+The representative contact information was taken from the following sources which are all doing a huge public service by collecting, curating, and publishing data on our local, state, and national
+representatives:
 - https://github.com/unitedstates/congress-legislators
 - https://github.com/OpenSourceActivismTech/us-zipcodes-congress
 - https://github.com/openstates/people